What is Income Tax Expense on Income Statement?

 How to Calculate Income Tax Expense?

 Income tax is calculated for a business entity or individual over a particular period of time, usually over the financial year.
 This formula is simply the tax rate multiplied by the taxable income of the business or individual.
-Firstly, the taxable income of the individual and taxable earnings of the business entity are to be determined.
+Firstly, the taxable income of the individual and taxable earnings of the business entity is to be determined.
 This is a complex process since different sources of income are taxed differently.

 For example, a company has to pay one kind of tax on the salaries it pays to employees – payroll tax, then another tax on the purchase of any assets – sales tax.
 Further, there are taxes levied at the state or the national level as well.
 Hence, the correct tax rate should be determined as this will ultimately affect the income tax expense to be borne by the company.
 This can be done with the help of accounting standards like Generally Accepted Accounting Principles (GAAP) and International Financial Reporting Standard (IFRS).